-- 1. Used to but problems with it, likely related to lack of timeline semaphore support, has forced us to disable it for now. - 2.
+- 1. Used to but problems with it, likely related to lack of timeline semaphore support, has forced us to disable it for now. - End of Year Update: Synchronization validation for the VK_KHR_timeline_semaphore extension has been completed and was released in the 1.3.296.0 SDK (October 2024) - 2.
 It's incomplete and still in development right?
-Last time i tried it gave false positives anyway and didn't even do cross cmdbuffer or cross queue validation so yeah.. - 3.
+Last time i tried it gave false positives anyway and didn't even do cross cmdbuffer or cross queue validation so yeah. - a.
+End of Year Update: In the last year, many github issues have been resolved.
+In addition, synchronization validation for VK_KHR_timeline_semaphore was implemented.
+If you see false positives when using synchronization validation, please report it here: https://github.com/KhronosGroup/Vulkan-ValidationLayers - 3.
 Beginner so projects are not complicated enough to require using it. - 4. seems to work incorrectly for complex setup (multiple render threads)